$31.49 31.490000000 (ex. tax)

 Healthcare practitioners might wish to take a look at Probiotic Professionals and read more detail on probiotics and lactose intolerance.

-Optibac have a range of dairy-free supplements:
+Optibac Probiotics have a range of dairy-free supplements:

-If you are vegan, please head to our shop to discover which Optibac supplements are suitable for vegans.
+If you are vegan, please head to our shop to discover which Optibac Probiotics supplements are suitable for vegans.

-Typically, cow’s milk does not contain live bacteria.
+Typically, cow’s milk does not contain probiotic bacteria.
 The exception to this is milk which has been specially fermented with live cultures, you may see this on a label as acidophilus milk.
 Kefir is another fermented milk product that is widely available.

 Non-dairy milks include oat milk, almond milk, and coconut milk.
-These milks do not naturally contain live cultures; however, some brands have strains added for an additional health benefit.
+These milks do not naturally contain live cultures; however, some brands have probiotics added for an additional health benefit.
 It’s important to always check the product label if you have an allergy to milk protein.

 Health professionals can read more about CMPA and what is casein protein on the Professionals site.